ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 field names can be poorly implemented by clients.

-This specification provides a standard way to communicate quota informations to help clients avoiding running over quota.
+This specification provides a standard way to communicate quota metrics to help clients avoiding running over quota.

 ## Time window {#time-window}

-Rate limit policies allow a client to issue a maximum number of requests in a give time window.
+Rate limit policies limits the number of acceptable requests in a given time window.

 The `time-window` value is in seconds, and its syntax is the following: